 We encourage all new children to visit the school before starting, where possible.
-Online meetings may be used if required.
-For children/young people with SEND, we may visit them in their pre-school or nursery setting to gain a better understanding of their needs.
+For children/young people with SEND, we will visit them in their pre-school or nursery setting to gain a better understanding of their needs.
 Reception staff speak with every pupil's pre-school setting before the pupil starts school in September.
-Individual meetings where pupil and parents are able to meet their Reception teacher are arranged in June/July prior to starting school.
+Individual meetings where pupil and parents can meet their Reception teacher are arranged in June/July prior to starting school.
+Where needed, additional settling in sessions can be arranged to aid children's transition.